Skip to content

 Markdown treats double or multiple consecutive spaces within a sentence as a single space.

 Double spaces within a sentence are usually typos and can be hard to spot.
-This rule helps keep your code clean and consistent.
+This rule helps keep your content clean and consistent.

 It only checks for double or multiple consecutive spaces within sentences.
-Since leading and trailing spaces have special meanings in Markdown, this rule does not check for them.
-Leading spaces are used for creating code blocks or indentation, while trailing spaces are used to create line breaks.
+Since leading and trailing spaces have special meanings in Markdown, it does not check those.
+Leading spaces are used to create code blocks or indentation, while trailing spaces are used to create line breaks.

 Examples